MSc Teaching and Learning for Health ProfessionalsFind a programme

 There is a positive, student-centred approach to teaching and learning.
 Interactive, small-group teaching and the flexible, friendly support received by learners are among the many strengths of the programme, as well as the networking and contacts enjoyed by students in their future careers.

-The certificate or diploma can be completed in one year part-time, or spread over three years.
-The Essentials route allows you to gain 30 master's-level credits, from which point you can progress to the certificate if you wish.
-Teaching takes place in Bristol and at other convenient venues in the Severn Deanery area.
+The Essentials route allows you to gain 30 master’s-level credits, from which point you can progress to the certificate if you wish.

 Fees for 2019/20

-Fees are set on a per-unit basis for this programme.
+Fees are set on a per-unit basis for the part-time modular programme.
 Fees for 2019/20 are as follows:

 - £1,180 per 20-credit unit